alphagov/govuk-content-metadata/fast_api_model_serving/README.md

 #### Batch predictions

-For the content metadata project, we will only need Vertex AI Batch predictions.
+For the content metadata project, we only need Vertex AI Batch predictions.
 For batch predictions, no extra model set-up is needed.

 To learn more about batch predictions in Vertex AI, please see the following GCP's guidelines:
 - [get-predictions](https://cloud.google.com/vertex-ai/docs/predictions/get-predictions)